malimccalla/cv/README.md

 [Skills](#skills) | [Projects](#projects) | [Education](#education) | [Experience](#experience) | [Interests](#interests)

-As a musician I've been told that I think differently, that I think in sounds and pictures rather than in words.
-Software development always seemed a perfect fit as it combines logical problem-solving with creative thinking.
-After graduating from Europe's leading developer bootcamp last year I now spend most of my time perfectly aligning pixels, ~~nesting callbacks~~ chaining promises, and turning red tests green.
+As a musician I've been told that I think differently, in sounds and pictures rather than in words.
+Software development has always fascinated me, just like music it demands skills that combine logical problem-solving with creative thinking.
+After graduating from Europe's leading developer bootcamp last year I now spend most of my time perfectly aligning pixels and ~~nesting callbacks~~ chaining promises.
+In pursuit of a career founded on continuous self-improvement, I'm looking to join an ambitious team with a shared vision.

 ## Skills

-#### Tenacity

-Sometimes I understand things and sometimes I don't.
-All time I work on moving the latter to the former.

-#### Communication
+#### Collaboration

+ - Team work
-tenacity -
+ - Good Communication

-Passionate

-adaptable

-Organisation
-- Planning
+ - adaptable

+#### Creative thinking

+#### Curiosity

-- Strategizing
+  -

-Decisive And Action Oriented

-Time management

-cognitive benefits you gain just by learning an instrument.
-]]

-Allows me to solve problems more effectively and creatively

-œ∑µ~∫√ç≈Ωåß
+#### User Experience

+  - Quick grasp of concepts